rotki/rotki/docs/api.rst

    :resjson int last_write_ts: The unix timestamp at which an entry was last written in the database
    :resjson bool premium_should_sync: A boolean denoting whether premium users database should be synced from/to the server
    :resjson bool include_crypto2crypto: A boolean denoting whether crypto to crypto trades should be counted.
-   :resjson bool anonymized_logs: A boolean denoting whether sensitive logs should be anonymized.
    :resjson int last_data_upload_ts: The unix timestamp at which the last data upload to the server happened.
    :resjson int ui_floating_precision: The number of decimals points to be shown for floating point numbers in the UI.
 Can be between 0 and 8.
    :resjson int taxfree_after_period: The number of seconds after which holding a crypto in FIFO order is considered no longer taxable.
 Must be either a positive number, or -1.
 0 is not a valid value.
 The default is 1 year, as per current german tax rules.
 Can also be set to ``-1`` which will then set the taxfree_after_period to ``null`` which means there is no taxfree period.